 FCE Speaking Part 2 – Describing photos

-After this it’s turn of Candidate B to answer an additional question from the interlocutor.
+After this it’s turn of Candidate B to answer one additional question from the interlocutor.
 This additional question relates to the same set of pictures.
 It can be either about choosing one of the pictures, like “In which might the people feel more comfortable?” or a more general one relating to the situation, where you don’t have to choose a picture, for example “Is it better to study alone or with others?”.
 Candidate B has 30 seconds to answer the question.

 After Candidate B has answered, they change roles.
 This time Candidate B gets two pictures, a question from the examiner and one minute to answer it.
 After that Candidate A gets 30 seconds and one related question.

 One important thing is that answering the question is only part of this task.
 You also have to describe both pictures and compare them.
 Continue reading for detailed explanation of each aspect.